AmadeusITGroup/amc/README.md

 ## Brief

-Collection of high performance C++ containers, drop-in replacements for `std::vector` and `std::set`.
+Collection of high performance C++ containers, drop-in replacements for `std::vector` and `std::set`, used in Amadeus pricing and shopping engines instead of standard ones.

 ## Contents